Executive Summary of ragnar locker ransomware

 While it’s understood that your business operations may be disrupted or even be completely non-functioning, it’s always best to report ransomware incidents to the FBI immediately.
 The FBI has investigators and analysts, and they need critical information to help track the ransomware attackers, hold them accountable, and prevent future attacks.
 Field office contacts can be located at http://www.fbi.gov/contact-us/field-offices.

 Even with anti-malware solutions installed, Ragnar Locker is a great risk to organizations.
-As you can see, Ragnar Locker ransomware uses advanced defense-evasion techniques to bypass anti-virus software.
+As you can see, the Ragnar Locker ransomware gang uses advanced defense-evasion techniques to bypass anti-virus software.
 However, Avertium has advanced services that can help keep your organization safe:

 Avertium and the FBI recommend the following for mitigation against Ragnar Locker ransomware: